Ace-c/grub-vimix-theme/README.md

 > [!WARNING]
 > Changing background may work or may not be.
-Theme could break, to revert just fallback to original one
+Theme could break, to revert just fallback to original one.
+For max chances to succed, Here few tips
+>  * As long as you use the same file name `background.jpg` and `resolution`, it'll work for all jpg pictures
+>  * Still not working then, `Rotate Physically` using this cmd `convert -auto-orient background.jpg background.jpg`